hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step4-complex.md

 `kubectl create namespace sweden`{{execute}}

-In you current directory there is a YAML file for a thermometer for Solkholm Sweden.
+In you current directory there is a YAML file for a thermometer for Stockholm Sweden.

 `cat stockholm-thermometer.yaml`{{execute}}